The Best Solar Generators for at Home or On the Go, Tested

 Expandability of Power

-Eventually, users may want to expand the capability of their solar generator, especially if they find they need more power.
+Eventually, you may want to expand the capability of your solar generator.
 However, upgrading a solar generator is not always feasible.

 Expanding power is based on the sustainability of the charge controller, which sends power in one direction from the solar panels to the batteries.
 As the integral component of the solar generator, the primary job of the charge controller is to protect the durability of the batteries.